webix-hub/docs/data/api/group_group.md

 @params:
 - config	object		an object with grouping parameters
-- mode		bool		defines whether the component should be re-rendered after grouping ( by default, <i>true</i>)
+- mode		boolean		defines whether the component should be re-rendered after grouping ( by default, <i>true</i>)

 @example: